rebeling/cv-boilerplate/README.md

+Fork note: I used it for my own cv and applied a lot of changes to the yaml and tex files.
+Thanks https://github.com/mrzool for this project ;)

 # CV Boilerplate

 > I consider LaTeX resumes to be a secret handshake of sorts, something that makes me significantly more likely to be inclined to hire a candidate.